Are you interested in Finance?

 Experiential learning brings the classroom to life through immersive, real-world opportunities.
 You will build your resume, learn about career opportunities and develop critical skills for success in the marketplace.
 ACU’s College of Business and Technology offers diverse and relevant learning opportunities, including:

-- Earn class credit by managing part of ACU’s endowment in an investment fund currently valued at over $1 million.
+Earn college credit while managing part of ACU’s endowment in an investment fund currently valued at $1.8 million.

 What can you do after graduation?